 MA in Anthropology

-Admission to the MA program in anthropology requires the completion of a minimum of 15 credit hours in anthropology to include courses in the history and theory of anthropology and in the three main subdivisions of the discipline, and a grade point average in the last 60 credit hours of 3.250 (on a 4.000 scale).
+Admission to the MA program in anthropology requires the completion of a minimum of 15 credit hours in anthropology to include courses in the history and theory of anthropology and in the three main subdivisions of the discipline, and a grade point average of 3.250 (on a 4.000 scale).

-The deadline for application is February 1 for fall and Oct.
-1 for spring.
+The deadline for application is February 1 for fall and October 1 for spring.
 Prospective students are required to submit a written statement of purpose that addresses their intended area(s) of specialization.
-Applications will be reviewed by the entire faculty and accepted if there is a faculty member specializing in the applicant’s area of interest and available to serve as graduate advisor.
+Applications will be reviewed by the entire faculty and those meeting the admission requirements may be accepted if there is a faculty member specializing in the applicant’s area of interest and available to serve as graduate advisor.

 Only graduate students may enroll in 700- and 800-level courses for graduate credit.
 All graduate students who have been required to take ANTH 647 must successfully complete this requirement prior to enrolling in ANTH 746.
 Graduate enrollment in ANTH 770 requires successful completion of the corresponding core course of the particular area of focus, that is, ANTH 736 or ANTH 746 or ANTH 756.
 To enroll in a graduate seminar (ANTH 801, ANTH 802, ANTH 820, ANTH 837 or ANTH 848, a student must have full graduate standing and 6 credit hours of graduate coursework in anthropology, including the core course (ANTH 736, ANTH 746 or ANTH 756) in the same subfield as the seminar.
 To enroll in ANTH 871–ANTH 872, ANTH 873–ANTH 874, or ANTH 875–ANTH 876, graduate students must have successfully completed ANTH 736, ANTH 746 and ANTH 756 and have their final project (thesis, project or internship) approved by their committee.